uliwitness/bugmatic/README.md

 your bugs even if you do not have Bugmatic.

 The `bugmatic` tool can currently download a full copy of your Github issues and their comments.
-It can also create new local bugs, and create simple bugs on Github.
-Eventually, it will be able to upload new local bugs to Github and sync changes from Github back down.
+It can also create new local issues, and push them to Github (updating them to match the metadata Github added).
+Eventually, I want it to be able to sync changes and new issues from Github back down.

-Ideally, we would use Git as our backing store, or failing that, behave as much as Git as we can.
+Ideally, we would have Git-like features like pushing issues to collaborators without having to go through Github, maybe by using Git as our storage mechanism.

 ## License